 Richard Drew also founded the first tape laboratory at 3M in 1926 and went on create a clear, waterproof tape to seal cellophane food wrap for bakers and grocers.
 This cellulose tape became what we know more commonly as Scotch Tape and consumers soon learned that they could repair torn book pages, documents, and even ripped window shades with this new product.

 Jumping ahead to 1942 and World War II, Johnson & Johnson developed duct tape to seal canisters and repair equipment for the military.
 The tape was a basically a polyethylene coated cloth tape with good “quick stick” properties that made it easy to use in the field for emergency repairs.
 The world never looked back and duct tape can be found in almost any home or tool box.

-The tape products we convert at Tom Brown, Inc. can easily trace their origins to these early pioneers but they have come much further.
-The adhesives on our double coated film tapes we use for gasket fabrication is a synthetic version of that India rubber used by Dr. Day in 1845.
-The acrylic adhesives on our high performance bonding and sealing tapes are more sophisticated.
+The tape products we design can easily trace their origins to these early pioneers, but they have come much further.
+The adhesives on our double coated film tapes that we use for gasket fabrication is a synthetic version of that India rubber used by Dr. Day in 1845.
+The acrylic adhesives on our high-performance bonding and sealing tapes are more sophisticated.
 They rely on the reaction of various acrylic monomers in solvent.
-They can do amazing things such as holding large pieces of glass into metal extrusions on large building without the need for mechanical fasteners.
+They can do amazing things such as holding large pieces of glass into metal extrusions on large buildings without the need for mechanical fasteners.